miniql/miniql/README.md

 Pronounced "miniquel", similar to "miniscule".

-Sound interesting?
-Please star this repo.
+Love this?
+Please star this repo!

 Follow the developer on Twitter for updates: [@ashleydavis75](https://twitter.com/ashleydavis75).